 Payroll taxes are taxes paid on wages or salaries that employees earn.
 Payroll taxes are paid by both employers and employees.

-Employees can usually be distinguished from other types of workers, like independent contractors or self-employed individuals, based on the work, payment terms, and relationship they have with their employer.
+Employees can usually be distinguished from other types of workers, like independent contractors or self-employed individuals, based on their work, payment terms, and relationship with their employer.
 Generally, if you offer a worker employment benefits, withhold taxes from their paycheck, and set their work and payment terms, that person is considered an employee of your organization.

 What’s the main difference between employee and employer payroll taxes?